duycs/demo-netcore/README.md

 - Continuous integration
 - CircleCI

----
-#### Tutorial_20/12/2019
-# Create a ASP.NET Core project then deploy to Heroku server via CircleCI continuous integration

-#### Criteria of this tutorial:
-- Help you choose a solution modern, cross-platform, automation to build your project.
-- For small-scale applications, everything is free, so good for study and make a demo.
-- Your application can access online, you will feel realistic and can share your ideas.

 #### Before starting, you learn a little bit about concepts with these keywords.
-If you don't know it yet, please read some reference articles and discuss with friends:
+If you don't know it yet, please read some reference articles and discuss with friends
 - ASP.NET Core: is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications.\
 https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-2.2